 There is tour de force performance from Jo Van Fleet as the obdurate grandmother who refuses to give up her home to make way for the new dam project.
 I was hoping to get some insights to help my own situation, with a colleague who is stubbornly refusing to sell something against all logic.
 Sadly not – old Ella in the movie is eventually evicted and instead of settling into her new home makes her mind up to die – just in time to be buried back on her island before the waters close over the top.
-Stirring stuff but not much help in solving my dilemma with a younger but just as obstinate version of Grandma.
+Stirring stuff but not much help in solving my own dilemma.